elastufka/SAX-XRS_figures/_posts/2022-10-19-GOES-XRS-daily-background.md

 ## GOES and STIX response functions

 The different range of sensitivity of XRS and STIX is best illustrated by the instrument response functions.
+Here it is clear that XRS and STIX are most sensitive to completely different energies, with very little overlap.

 {%include GOES_STIX_response.html %}